Why Naturopathic Medicine?

 Dr. Jola graduated from the Canadian College of Naturopathic Medicine’s four-year degree program following the completion of her undergraduate degree from the University of Toronto.
 She is a Naturopathic Doctor registered with the College of Naturopaths of Ontario (CONO) and member in good standing with the OAND and CAND.

 As part of her naturopathic degree, Dr. Jola completed a 12-month internship at the Robert Schad Naturopathic Clinic, Brampton Naturopathic Teaching Clinic in the Brampton Civic Hospital, and the Sherbourne Health Centre, where she completed focus shifts with additional training and experience in managing Myalgic Encephalitis/Chronic Fatigue/Fibromyalgia, integrative health provision in HIV/AIDS, and weight loss.
 As a student, Dr. Jola participated in a medical brigade Nicaragua to provide primary health care and learn about issues surrounding global health and access to care.
-Dr. Jola has completed Naturopathic Doula training, and although she is not taking Doula clients at this time, this knowledge and training informs her approach to healthy pregnancy, labour, and birth with her fertility and pre and postnatal patients.
+Dr. Jola has completed Naturopathic Doula training, and this knowledge and training informs her approach to healthy pregnancy, labour, and birth with her fertility and pre and postnatal patients.
 As a practitioner, Dr. Jola is a perpetual learner, continually researching, taking continuing education credits, attending seminars, and committed to applying the most current and relevant information to her patient’s concerns.
 Upon graduation, Dr. Jola received CCNM’s Humanitarian Award for her work and advocacy in fostering change and accessibility within the school and student body as well as the Naturopathic profession.

 About Naturopathic Medicine

 The short answer: Naturopathic Medicine is a primary health care profession that combines the years of traditional and holistic medicine with modern day research to apply natural, non-invasive, and highly individualized treatments in a way that targets the root cause of a health concern while supporting and encouraging the body’s own ability to heal.
-Naturopathy is safe and effective care from birth through retirement.
+Naturopathy is safe and supportive care from birth through retirement.

 Naturopathic therapies are supported by research drawn from peer-reviewed journals from many disciplines, blending centuries-old traditional knowledge and philosophy with modern leading-edge research on health and human systems.
 The Naturopathic Toolbox is eclectic and includes modalities such as diet, nutritional supplementation, lifestyle or environmental modification, herbs, acupuncture, counselling, mind-body practices and visualization techniques, hydrotherapy, and homeopathy.
 When appropriate, NDs may recommend laboratory testing in-house or through a lab.